Focusing in the Dark: How to Focus on Stars for Milky Way Photography

 How to manage it

 Re-check focus every 30–45 minutes during a long cold session, or any time the temperature drops sharply.
 Open Live View, magnify onto the same bright star, confirm the point hasn't moved.
 If it has, dial it back in.
-Note which direction you're adjusting — it tells you which way your specific lens drifts as it cools, which is useful for every future cold session.
+Note which direction you're adjusting.
+It tells you which way your specific lens drifts as it cools, which is useful for every future cold session.

-The tell: Early shots sharp, later shots soft, nothing else changed — cold-induced focus shift is the likely culprit.
+The tell: Early shots sharp, later shots soft, nothing else changed.
+Cold-induced focus shift is the likely culprit.
 Worth checking before you blame the lens.

 05